EmilyPreble/EmilyPreble.github.io/README.md

-# The World of Emily Preble.
+# The world of Emily Preble
 ## Evergreens, caffeine, and everything in between.

 ### Welcome to my page!